jmcnamara/rust_xlsxwriter/README.md

 Recent changes:

+- Added support for adding Cell Notes.
 - Added support for adding VBA macros.
 - Added support for data validation.
-- Added support for combined charts and chart secondary axes.

 See the full [Release Notes and Changelog].